Chief Resident Incubator 2019-20

 Slack, despite its informal name, is an incredibly powerful digital communication platform that has completely revolutionized how the ALiEM Editorial Board works and is the primary means of communication for many technology companies.
 It has been described as “team communication for the 21 century” and efficiently transforms how teams work.
 Part of its functionality is that it is very mobile-device friendly.
 Participation in Slack itself will be the CRs’ first lesson in excelling in the new academic world of digital media and virtual collaborations.
 Instead of an email listserv, the CRs will be communicating, sharing, and working together in a private Incubator account.

-We are charging the residency program only $200 per Chief Resident for the whole year.
-That is less than $17 per month.
+We are charging the residency program only $120 per Chief Resident for the whole year (discount price starting May 16, 2019).
+That is only $10 per month.
 While we would love to host this for free, we need to charge for this year-long mentorship program for many reasons: